Hyacinth Graf Strachwitz: World War I

 Strachwitz and his men were questioned by a French captain and accused of being spies and saboteurs.
-They were taken the next day to the prison at Châlons, where they were separated.
+They were taken to the prison at Châlons the next day where they were separated.
 Strachwitz, as an officer, was placed in solitary confinement.
 Early in the morning they were all lined up for the firing squad, but a French captain arrived just in time to stop the execution.
 Strachwitz and his men were then tried before a French military court on 14 October 1914.
 The court sentenced them all to five years of forced labour on the prison island of Cayenne.
 At the same time they were deprived of rank, thus losing the status of prisoners of war.
 Strachwitz was then taken to the prisons at Lyon and Montpellier, and then to the Île de Ré, from where the prison ship would depart for Cayenne.
 It is unclear what circumstances prevented his departure, but he was imprisoned at Riom and Avignon instead.
 At Avignon prison he was physically and mentally tortured by both the guards and the other prisoners.
 The torture included being chained naked to a wall, deprived of food and beaten severely.
 After one year at Avignon he was put in a German uniform and taken to Fort Barraux, used as a prisoner of war facility during the war.

 At Barraux he learned that the war in the west had turned into a war of attrition and that only on the Eastern Front were German troops still reporting successes.
 His health improved rapidly and Strachwitz started making escape plans.
 With other German soldiers he started digging an escape tunnel, which was detected.
 Strachwitz was again put in solitary confinement.

-As a deterrent against German U-boat attacks, German prisoners of war were sometimes carried in the cargo holds of French merchant ships.
+As a deterrence against German U-boat attacks, German prisoners of war were sometimes carried in the cargo holds of French merchant ships.
 Now classified as "determined to escape", Strachwitz was put in the cargo hold of a ship which commuted between Marseille or Toulon and Thessaloniki, Greece.
 Appearing skeletal after four trips without food, he was returned to Barraux.

-During further solitary confinement he recovered again and made further escape plans.
+During further solitary confinement he recovered again, and made further escape plans.
 With a fellow soldier, he climbed over the prison walls, planning to head for neutral Switzerland.
-However, Strachwitz injured his foot when he fell into barbed wire and the injury caused blood poisoning.
+However, Strachwitz injured his foot when he fell into barbed wire, and the injury caused blood poisoning.
 While searching for help, they were picked up by the French police and turned over to a military court.
 He was then sent to a war prison for officers at Carcassonne where his request for medical attention was ignored.
 The injury was severe and he became delirious.
 An inspection by the Swiss medical commission from the International Red Cross ordered him transferred to a hospital in Geneva, Switzerland, where he awoke after days of unconsciousness.